rpp33-sdc-violet/FEC-Team-Green/README.md

  ## Description

-  We have a cohesive, visualy appealing, user friendly website using industry standard practices.
-Our project includes four main areas of interest, in order of position on the screen
+  We have a cohesive, visualy appealing, user-friendly website using industry standard practices.
+Our project includes four main areas of interest in the following order:

   - <a href='#product-overview'> Product Overview</a> -created by Chloe Meinshausen.
   - <a href='#related-products'> Related Products Carousel</a> -created by Christian Ortiz.